openlookeng/hetu-core/hetu-docs/en/functions/string.md

 **hamming\_distance(string1, string2)** -\> bigint

-Returns the Hamming distance of `string1` and `string2`, that is the number  of positions at which the corresponding characters are different.
+Returns the Hamming distance of `string1` and `string2`, i.e. the number  of positions at which the corresponding characters are different.

 Note that the two strings must have the same length.

 **length(string)** -\> bigint